egedursun/bimod-lab/README.md

 - [ ] Deploy / DEBUG to PRODUCTION changes and possible updates for the better usage.
 - [X] Privacy Policy and Terms of Service development & integration for the application.
 - [ ] Stop Sequence Integration
+- [ ] A better payment method management (for credit card storage and usage).

 ---